cdlate/resume/index.md

 ### 2005 ###
 Successfully developed a video surveillance software in C++ with motion detection and able to handle up to 16 cameras as my final exam project at high school.

-### 2003 - 2004 ###
-During high school I had a lot of time to spend on my keyboard so I tried to develop my own video game in C++, I could successfully implement the controls and some of the graphics using OpenGL and DirectInput.
-Developing a video game is quite a big job for only one dev, I got lost trying to import models from 3D Studio.

 ### 2002 ###
 Developed a dynamic website for my Starcraft clan base on LAMP stack, today only the forum is still up ( [www.clan-the.net/forum/](http://www.clan-the.net/forum/) ).

-### 1997 ###
-My first line of basic on a Commodore 64.

 ## Education ##

 ### Modena University 2006/2010###

-Six major still left, hopefully at some point I'll be able to finish off, I'm still studying anyway...
+Six major still left, hopefully at some point I'll be able to finish off, I'm still studying anyway, I am a big fan of continuous improvement and MOOC.

 ### Itis F. Corni, Modena, Italy 2004/2005